Juvederm®, Restylane®, and More at the Milwaukee and Madison Area’s Parkins Plastic Surgery

 Can Dermal Fillers Correct Jowling?

 Fillers can be a nonsurgical solution to mild and moderate jowling.
 Injections of certain formulas, such as Voluma®, lift and firm skin, as well as correct the heaviness and droopiness around the jaw and chin from the natural aging process.
-Significant drooping and excess skin may need to be corrected with a lower facelift, but the approach for each patient will depend on the state of their face and their goals.

 How Much Bruising is Normal?